psychoinformatics-de/ipsy-docs/source/userdoc/gettingstarted.rst

 Persistent terminal sessions
 ============================

-For many tasks a VNC server is not necessary and a terminal session is enough, or even better -- for example on slow network connections.
-For this case Medusa has both ``screen`` and ``byobu`` avialable.
-Especially the later on is recommended for beginners:
+For many tasks, VNC is not necessary and a terminal session is enough, or even better -- for example on slow network connections.
+For this case, Medusa has both ``screen`` and ``byobu`` avialable. ``byobu`` especially is recommended for beginners:

 * http://www.gnu.org/software/screen/
 * https://launchpad.net/byobu